Splash Pharmaceuticals

 Series B in 2008

-Regenesis Biomedical Inc. is a medical device company based in Scottsdale, Arizona, founded in 1996.
-The company specializes in the research, design, manufacture, and sale of noninvasive regenerative medicine products aimed at alleviating pain and restoring health.
-Its primary product, the Provant Therapy System, utilizes an electromagnetic field to reduce pain and swelling in skin and soft tissues following surgical procedures.
-The company serves a diverse clientele that includes healthcare facilities, acute and long-term care hospitals, skilled nursing facilities, rehabilitation centers, outpatient clinics, and home healthcare providers, all catering to patients under physician orders.
-Through its innovative approach, Regenesis Biomedical strives to enhance the quality of life for patients experiencing post-operative discomfort.
+Regenesis Biomedical Inc. is a medical device company headquartered in Scottsdale, Arizona, specializing in the research, design, manufacture, and sale of noninvasive regenerative medicine products.
+Founded in 1996, the company is known for its Provant Therapy System, which utilizes an electromagnetic field to reduce pain and swelling associated with surgery and soft tissue injuries.
+The device serves as an adjunctive treatment option for healthcare providers, catering to various settings, including acute care hospitals, skilled nursing facilities, rehabilitation centers, and home healthcare agencies.
+Regenesis Biomedical aims to improve the quality of life for patients by offering effective pain management solutions without the use of drugs.

-Lumidigm Inc. is a biometric technology company focused on delivering secure and reliable identification and verification solutions.
-The company specializes in developing identification technology that utilizes optical skin tissue measurements to produce high-quality images consistently, regardless of environmental conditions.
-Lumidigm's biometric identity management services are applicable across various sectors, including civil identification, point-of-sale systems, time and attendance tracking, and both physical and logical access control.
-Additionally, their technology extends to portable electronic device applications, ensuring that everyone is identifiable in a convenient manner.
+Lumidigm Inc. is a biometric technology company focused on providing secure and reliable identification and verification solutions.
+The company specializes in developing identification technology that utilizes optical skin tissue measurements, enabling its sensors to produce high-quality images consistently, regardless of environmental conditions.
+Lumidigm's biometric identity management solutions cater to various applications, including civil identification, point-of-sale systems, time and attendance tracking, and physical and logical access control.
+Additionally, the company offers its technology for portable electronic devices, ensuring that everyone can be accurately and conveniently identified.

 AmpliMed Corporation